Should I invest money or pay off my debts first?

 If you have a huge debt like a home loan or multiple home loans and your income is the only source for repayment or your spouse does not have income to repay in case of your death or job loss, then we suggest you to go for insurance.
 In case of any issues, your debt will be repaid by insurance companies.

 Goal settings is the beginning of your financial planning.
 It will give you meaning and direction to reach your destination.
-Therefore, we suggest you have a proper financial planning before getting into a debt trap.
+Therefore, we suggest you to have a proper financial planning before getting into a debt trap.
 If you are already in the debt trap, then plan it to get out of it.

 10 Ways to Manage Debts